pcurl1986/School_District_Analysis/README.md

 ## Summary

-We can now conclude that with Thomas Highschool the performance of grades other than the 9th grade class remained consistent when we analyzed the data, we see a drop in the High schools overall performance in reference to other schools once we started to exclude the data of the 9th grade students.
-Factoring in our new formating we saw a performance drop in Charter schools overall.
+We can now conclude that while the performance of grades other than the 9th within Thomas High School remained consistent after we corrected the data, we saw a drop in the schools overall performance in reference to other schools once we started to exclude the data of the 9th grade students.
+Factoring in our new formatting we saw a performance drop in Charter schools overall.
+Even after the decrease in performance in the Charter school category, the overall District performance was not overly effected.
-In the end we were able to see the affect that just one grade level had on the data for the type of school as well as the size of the school.
+In the end we were able to see the effect that just one grade level had on the data for the type of school as well as the size of the school.